112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 ### Automobiles and locomotives

-64 TVhy clothe French dive so g-ci- fast?"

-automobiles so's they can find the pedestrians to ando n. at night' "
+<div id="64"><em>64.
+"Why do the French drive so g-d fast?"</em></div>

-The French ask the same question about the American s French traffic has speeded up with the introduction o f thousands of American jeeps, command ears, and trucks .
-It is not generally believed that American jeep and truc k drivers are distinguished for their caution or their regar d for pedestrians.
-French drivers are as terrified of ou r driving as we are indignant about theirs ,
+The French ask the same question about the Americans.
+French traffic has speeded up with the introduction of thousands of American jeeps, command cars, and trucks.
+It is not generally believed that American jeep and truck drivers are distinguished for their caution or their regard for pedestrians.
+French drivers are as terrified of our driving as we are indignant about theirs.

-65
+<div id="65"><em>65.
+"The French drive like lunatics!
+They don't obey traffic rules; they don't even use common sense."</em></div>

+Most Frenchmen are probably not as skillful drivers as most Americans.

+Their traffic rules and system are inferior to ours.

+But foreigners who drive in America are astonished by the speed, daring and recklessness of American driving.

+The statistics on automobile accidents and deaths in the United States are nothing for us to be proud of.
+Even allowing for the greater amount of cars we have and the greater amount of driving we do, our automobile accident rate is the highest in the world.

-foreigner in Paris, like a foreigner in New York, might ell feel like the farmer who spent most of his vacatio n in a big city jumping out of the way of ears, "Lham thes e furriners '. ' ' he cried : Then° even put spot-lights on their Ni
+A foreigner in Paris, like a foreigner in New York, might well feel like the farmer who spent most of his vacation in a big city jumping out of the way of ears.
+"Darn these furriners!" he cried.
+"They even put spot-lights on their automobiles so's they can find the pedestrians to run down at night!"

-The French. can't rlrzvn ,c? r_crr
-They 'vin vehicles . "
+<div id="66"><em>66.
+"The French can't drive a car.
+They can't keep it up.
+They ruin vehicles."</em></div>

-The French, on the whole . certainly do not chive as well, keep a car up as well, or protect their vehicles weil a s we do.
-Neither do women . compared to men .
+The French, on the whole, certainly do not drive as well, keep a car up as well, or protect their vehicles as well as we do.
+Neither do women, compared to men.

-We have had more mechanical training, more technica l experience .
-And at the present time we ha,Ye incAgnpa rahi better maintenance facilities .
+We have had more mechanical training, more technical experience.
+And at the present time we have incomparably better maintenance facilities.

-"The French. d, ire h: .e ionu tics!
-They don't obey tic') rules ; they dcc ' t area ase common sense .

-Most Frenchmen are probably not as skillful driver s as most Americans .
-Their traffic rules and system are inferior to ours .
-But foreigners who drive in America are astonishe d by the speed . daring and recklessness of American driving .
-The statistics on automobile accidents and deaths i n the United States are nothing for us to be proud of.
-Even allowmg for the greater amount of cars we have and the greater amount of driving we do, our automobile accident world -

-They can ' t heap at 0.

-67

-" French. rc ilroads are a
-terrible . "

-mess,

-The,,

-?L2

-re a t
+<div id="67"><em>67.
+"French railroads are a mess.
+Their equipment is terrible."</em></div>

-They are .
+They are.

-.
-The state of t.he.
-French railroads can be traced to thes e facts (1) the Nazis took away most of the best Frenc h rolling stock : (2) we shot rep a good deal of the Frenc h Arateishgn railway system before and after D-Day .
+The state of the French railroads can be traced to these facts:

+1. The Nazis took away most of the best French rolling stock.
+2. We shot up a good deal of the French railway system before and after D-Day.

-After liberation, the French found only 35 0,' 0 of their locomotives, 37 0!
-0 of their freight cars, and 34 0,, o of their
+After liberation, the French found only 35% of their locomotives, 37% of their freight cars, and 34% of their passenger coaches.

-passenger coaches .
-Before the.>,ar France had some of the finest trains in the world, and some of the fastest short-distance runs i n the world .
+Before the war France had some of the finest trains in the world, and some of the fastest short-distance runs in the world.

-As in all European countries, France had three classes of accommodations .
-Their third-class coaches were les s c u uufortaf)le than ours but their first-class accommoc] .ttions were in many respects better than anything we ha d in America ,
+As in all European countries, France had three classes of accommodations.
+Their third-class coaches were less comfortable than ours; but their first-class accommodations were in many respects better than anything we had in America.

-68 "'Ye

-gim

-U em locamotia es

-and they on even ran ,
+<div id="68"><em>68.
+"We give them lomotives and they don't even run them."</em></div>

-the7r. . "

-Then who -'oes 2 have are running .

-The locomotives which the Fi.--reh
+Then who does?
+The locomotives which the French have _are_ running.

 ## the French and the Germans